wansors/myfaba-hacks/FAQ.md

 A: Yes, it's possible to 3D print disks similar to the original Faba ones.
 These custom-printed disks can work with the Faba Box.

 ### Q: What size should the custom disks be?
 A: Custom disks should be 5cm in diameter to fit with the Faba Box (Mine are make of wood).
+A good option is also a [45mm coin capsule](https://www.aliexpress.com/item/1005007424083743.html), it has outer diameter of ~49mm and fits on top of the box.

 ### Q: Is Faba+ supported?
 A: Yes, however Faba+ uses a different method to cipher files.